isomerpages/moe-telokuraupri/_about-tkps/School Core Values.md

 description: ""
 ---
 ### **School Core Values**
 The core values in TKPS reflect those of the Character and Citizenship Education syllabus.
-“The core values (Respect, Responsibility, Resilience, Integrity, Care and Harmony) are fundamental for a person of good character and a useful citizen of Singapore.
+“The core values (Respect, Responsible, Resilient, Integrity, Care and Harmony) are fundamental for a person of good character and a useful citizen of Singapore.
 They guide students to discern between right and wrong, help them to make responsible choices and become more aware of their roles in society.”<br>(CCE Syllabus 2014 p.
 2)
 <br><br>
 I show **RESPECT** when I value and show consideration for self and others.
 <br><br>